tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/bash-parameters.md

 ```
 mkdir Oct22Workshop
 ```
+!!! note

     `mkdir` is a specific command that allows you to make a directory.
-`rmdir` is a command that allows you to remove a directory (but only if it is empty)
+    `rmdir` is a command that allows you to remove a directory (but only if it is empty) When nameing files and directories, avoid spaces and special characters except underscores ("_") and hyphens ("-").

+!!! note "Important"

+    **Spelling** and **Capitalization** are literal in unix.
+    Be careful when making and using files to be consistent in your process.
+    This will make it easier to find files later.

 3.)
 Let's go into the directory using a very common command `cd` --> `change directory`